renecardozo/angular-rest-api/README.md

 ## Installation

-To install the package using bower and save as a dependency use...
+To install the package using bower

 ```bash
 bower install